 Significance

-When we interact with the world, our sensorimotor system processes outstanding amounts of information.
-Using these sensory inputs, we can construct an internal representation of the environment, allowing accurate interactions with a complex, changing environment.
-This process may be accomplished through the capabilities of neurons conveying multiple tactile aspects through coexisting coding strategies.
-The different modes of sensory transmission revealed preferential selectivity for various stimulus features.
-These multi-layered coding schemes enable spike trains to convey stimulus information through multiple complementary channels, each corresponding to a different aspect of the sensory world and its variations.
+When we interact with the world, our sensorimotor system processes extremely large volumes of information.
+Using these sensory inputs, we can construct an internal representation of the environment, enabling us to accurately interact with a complex, changing environment.
+The present results suggest that this process may be accomplished through the ability of neurons to convey multiple tactile parameters through coexisting coding strategies.
+Notably, different modes of sensory transmission revealed preferential selectivity for various stimulus features.
+These multi-layered coding schemes enable spike trains to convey information regarding a stimulus through multiple complementary channels, each corresponding to a different aspect of the sensory world and its variations.

 Introduction